jwulf/zeebe-client-node-js/guide/content/quickstart/quickstart.md

 {{< /tab >}}
 {{< /tabs >}}

-This establishes a connection to a Zeebe broker running on `localhost:26500`.
-This is the default when no arguments are passed to the constructor and no environment variables are set.
+This establishes a connection to a Zeebe broker running on `localhost:26500` by default when no arguments are passed to the constructor, and no environment variables are set.

+If you set environment variables to connect to Camunda Cloud, then it will connect to your Camunda Cloud cluster.

 The connection is eager.
 This will throw if a broker connection cannot be established - although at this point, this program exits before the connection timeout is reached.